This principle mentioned inA123 (3) EPC applies only after delivery.

-Section 3.2.
-Limiting a characteristic in an "open" composition
+Limitation of a characteristic in an “open” composition

 Indeed, the copper salts (for example) whose content was limited in the first formulation are no longer limited.

-Section 3.3.
-Change of categories of claims
+Change of claim categories

 - product claim → product use claim without manufacture of other products (HV Directives 7.1)